Fatigue Risk Index Explained

 Understanding Risk and Fatigue Scores

 This article explains the factors contributing to fatigue and risk scores generated within Gather's platform.
-These scores are based on the original HSE Fatigue & Risk Index calculator, adapted to meet Network Rail's fatigue risk management standard (NR/L2/OHS/003).
+These scores are based on the original HSE Fatigue & Risk Index calculator, adapted to meet Network Rail's Fatigue Risk Management Standard (NR/L2/OHS/003).

 Risk and Fatigue Components

-Both risk and Fatigue Scores are calculated based on three key components:
+Both Risk and Fatigue Scores are calculated based on three key components:

 • Cumulative Component: This considers how individual shifts are combined to form a work schedule.
 The impact on this component depends on the pattern of work leading up to a particular shift.